Online credentials for learning: Digital badges

 Digital badges allow individuals to demonstrate job skills, educational accomplishments, online course completion or just about anything else that a badge creator decides.
 In 2011, the Mozilla Foundation began the development of an open technical standard called Open Badges - a common framework for the issuance, collection, and display of image files with embedded Metadata that can be used to verify the information contained within a badge.
 The Open Badges standard is currently maintained by IMS Global and over 40 million Open Badges had been issued as of 2020.

 In Europe, since 2000, the work of the CEDEFOP and the adoption in 2009 of the European Guidelines for Validating Non-formal and Informal Learning have supported the development of policies and programmes periodically monitored through the European inventory on validation of non-formal and informal learning.

 Badges support capturing and translating learning across contexts; encouraging and motivating participation and learning outcomes; and formalizing and enhancing existing social aspects of informal and interest-driven learning.
 Digital badges are not dissimilar to the concept of the Europass CV.
 Digital badges can be used as portable and independently verifiable expressions of existing accredited credentials, or used to represent new types of recognition unassociated with traditional quality assurance bodies.

 Online certificates

 Among alternative credentials, online certificates currently command the highest value, and are nearly comparable to a traditional degree.
 Earning an online certificate from an online college, a company or an industry-specific organization is typically much more involved than for the other credentials.
 The certificates are often connected to specific job functions.
 Many of these certificates have been created by companies such as Cisco, IBM or Microsoft to meet their own needs or the needs of their customers.

 Online certificates are also used by many higher education institutions to dematerialize official diplomas or acquired skills, using blockchain technologies.

-Future developments

-Future challenges for the concept that have been identified include the way issuing and earning process for the badges is quality-assured; the centralization (or not) of the badge-issuing process and the legitimacy of any organization that takes charge of it; the way badge issuers are using the open standard to ensure that the learners stay in control and badges remain interoperable; and the way badges will be used and recognized by education institutions, enterprises and individuals.